One Hundred Sixteenth Congress of the United States of America

 Criminal penalties and statute of limitations

-Any property real or personal used in violation of section 4 may be seized and forfeited to the United States.
+Any property real or personal, tangible or intangible, may be seized and criminally forfeited to the United States if that property—

 Limitation on prosecution